 FOMO.
 The Fear of Missing Out.

 Yes, this is a real condition.
-A term coined a few years ago for a form of coal mediacial anxiety, a psychological disorder.
+A form of social anxiety.

 FOMO is the fear of not being centre court of ALL that is going on, just in case you miss something fun, something status-worthy.
 Of course this fear is nothing new.
 It is now just magnified by social media.